DHmeduni/VNTRPipeline/README.md

 ```
 -h, --help    Print Help
 --version    (future)
 q/--quiet    (future)

 # required
--i            Input folder/Input file name (BAM or FASTQ)
+-i            Input folder path/Input file name (BAM or FASTQ)
 -o            Output folder path
 -r            hg38 or t2t (reference genome)
 -p            pcr or wgs
 -v            MUC1 or ACAN (more VNTRs will be added), with motifs and additional parameters alredy set

 ```
-For other regions the following options van be set when executing VNTR_pipeline (MUC1 as an example)
+For other VNTRs/motifs, instead of -v following additional options have to be set when executing VNTR_pipeline (MUC1 as an example)
 ```
 -c MUC1
 VNTR_BOUNDARY_SEQUENCE_LEFT=AAGGAGACTTCGGCTACCCAGAGAAGTTCAGTGCCCAGCTCTACTGAGAAGAATGCTGTG \